VonHeikemen/fine-cmdline.nvim/README.md

 fineline.setup({
   cmdline = {
+    -- Prompt can influence the completion engine.
+    -- Change it to something that works for you prompt = ': ',

-    enable_keymaps = false
+    -- Let the user handle the keybindings enable_keymaps = false
   },
   hooks = {
     before_mount = function(input)
-      -- Prompt can influence the completion engine.
-      -- This is your chance to change it to something that works for you input.input_props.prompt = ': '
     end,
     set_keymaps = function(imap, feedkeys)
       -- Restore default keybindings...